2018 Social Sciences Winter School in Pondicherry

 Following the framework of the past editions, the SSWSP will be organised according to three complementary axes:

-(a) Plenary sessions at the beginning of the school: three presentations will introduce different thematic and methodological research of environmental social sciences.
+(a) Plenary sessions at the beginning of the school: three presentations will introduce different thematic and methodological research on labour studies in social sciences.

-(b) Three thematic workshops lasting four days: issues related to social needs/experience in sanitation (workshop 1), resources appropriation (workshop 2), the use of spatial technologies as a research tool (workshop 3), will be addressed from various cross-cutting angles.
+(b) Three thematic workshops lasting four days: issues related to Labour Dynamics: Conceptual, Methodological Perspectives and Focus on India (workshop 1), Gender and Labour (workshop 2), Labour, Informality and Precarity in India’s New Economy (workshop 3), will be addressed from various cross-cutting angles.

 The Winter School is open to Doctoral and Master Students of all fields in social sciences.
 Trainees will be selected on the basis of their qualifications, while taking into account the value of the training with regards to their research or professional projects.